NickBot-dev/ticket-lifecycle/README.md

 </p>
 <p>
-Ticket Properites consist of Status, Priority, Department, Service Level Agreement (SLA), & whom the ticket is assigned to.
+Ticket Properites consist of Status, Priority, Department, Service Level Agreement (SLA), and who the ticket is assigned to.
 </p>
 <br />